Government Authorised Exchange

 The researcher does not have to be employed overseas to be eligible for sponsorship under this scheme, and if necessary, it is permitted for the host to issue an employment contract to the researcher, provided the activity does not amount to a genuine vacancy, as below.

 The work or activities undertaken must never amount to what the Home Office terms ‘a genuine vacancy’.
-In accordance with the Home Office rules, the role must be over and above the organisation’s normal staffing requirements, and which would not be automatically refilled once the post holder leaves
+In accordance with the Home Office rules, the role must be over and above the organisation’s normal staffing requirements and would not be automatically refilled once the post holder leaves

 Any work or activity undertaken within the scheme must be at or above RQF level 3, or the equivalent in Scotland.